 Question 8: Many experts believe California has made little progress in readying itself to fight fires.

 Keywords for the question: many experts, California, little progress, fight fires,

-In the beginning of paragraph 7, the writer mentions, “That said, many experts give California high marks for making progress on preparedness in recent years, after some of the largest fires in state history scorched thousands of acres, burned thousands of homes, and killed numerous people.”
+At the beginning of paragraph 7, the writer mentions, “That said, many experts give California high marks for making progress on preparedness in recent years, after some of the largest fires in state history scorched thousands of acres, burned thousands of homes, and killed numerous people.”